-Formulation of Aceclofenac SLNs by Micro-Emulsion-Based Method:
+2.5 Formulation of Aceclofenac SLNs by Micro-Emulsion-Based Method:

-Using this method, solid lipid nanoparticles (SLNs) were produced by magnetically stirring a warm microemulsion dissolved in cold water.
+Using this method, SLNs were produced by magnetically stirring a warm microemulsion dissolved in cold water.
 Numerous factors set this technology apart from traditional ones, such as its affordability, ease of use, potentially biocompatible components, consistent and well-defined solid nanoparticle production, and exceptionally high drug entrapment efficiencies within SLNs.
 [Mukherjee et al. 2009].

-The SLNs were formulated by using lipid as stearic acid which acts as internal phase, surfactant soya lecithin and Tween 80, co-surfactant sodium taurodeoxycholate, water‐miscible solvent ethanol and distilled water as continuous phase.
+The SLNs were formulated by using Stearic acid as lipid which acts as internal phase, Soy Lecithin and Tween 80 as surfactants, Sodium taurodeoxycholate as a co-surfactant, Ethanol as water‐miscible solvent, and Distilled water as a continuous phase.

 To make SLNs, stearic acid was first melted at a temperature that was 70°C above its melting point (65–70°C).
 Next, 300 mg of a separate medication, Aceclofenac, which had previously dissolved in ethanol, was added, and the mixture was agitated for 5 minutes before being sonicated for 60 seconds using a 120 W power source.
 The mixture was agitated for two minutes after the addition of tween 80 and soy lecithin, which act as surfactants.
 The chitosan was already combined using an in situ approach.
 After heating an aqueous phase to 80°C, 50 mg of sodium taurodeoxycholate, a co-surfactant, was added to the melted lipid phase.
 Using a mechanical stirrer, this liquid was swirled for 20 minutes at various rpm.
 After obtaining the desired warm microemulsion, it was mechanically stirred and disseminated into distilled water.
 After that, the emulsion was thrice cleaned with distilled water.